petdance/bobby-tables/s/adodotnet.md

 Fixing SQL injection in data adapter commands
 Example using data adapter and dataset
 Examples in IronPython
-Examples using third-party data providers
-Test code examples; use examples that are liable to SQL injection (does OLEDB SQL support `--` comments?)
 Inline references
 List of references (
     [SQL Injection and how to avoid it](http://blogs.msdn.com/tom/archive/2008/05/29/sql-injection-and-how-to-avoid-it.aspx) on the ASP.NET Debugging blog
 )
+Open issue: verify F# information on page with F# expert
-Open issue: verify F# information on page with F# expert Open issue: F# SQL injection outside of ADO.NET data provider commands
+Open issue: verify IronPython information on page with IronPython expert
+Open issue: F# SQL injection outside of ADO.NET data provider commands